top of page

 The Association

-Cantabile d’Eymet is 29 years old this year so in 2025 will celebrate 30 years of music-making!
+Cantabile d’Eymet is 30 years old this year so we celebrate three decades of music-making!
 As an Association of the Commune of Eymet, the choir benefits in many ways, from the provision of our rehearsal space, co-promotion of our concerts, communications and collaboration with local organisations.
-We thank the Eymet Mairie team for its ongoing support and encouragement.

 Cantabile d’Eymet continues to renew itself, to grow and attract talented amateur singers from a wide catchment area.
-Our goal is to improve further the balance our Francophone and English forces and in this we are having great success.
+More than one third of our choir members is French, alongside members from the Netherlands, Belgium, Portugal, Canada, South Africa and the United Kingdom.

 Musica Directors